This page gives details of some outcomes from EBNet funding applications. For more outputs, see the Resources page.

 BIV 2021 Call – Funded Projects

-Publicly available information for all BIV projects awarded in 2021 are available here.
+Publicly available information for all BIV projects awarded in 2021 is available here.

 BIV 2020 Call – Funded Projects

-The following projects have been awarded funding in our EB Network BIV2020 Call.
+The following projects have been awarded funding in our EBNet BIV2020 Call.

 - Determination of microbial communities of laboratory anaerobic digestion tanks and impact of the CreChar additive on the microbial community dynamics – Prof James Chong, University of York/Dr Adam Ostrowski, Carbogenics Ltd